 Misleading Instagram accounts often directly conflict with our personas on Twitter; the second-home of Gen-Z social justice warriors.We complain about the incestuous nature of elite Pakistani circles while directly benefitting from the privilege they extend.
 Conversations acceptable in close-door social settings suddenly become impermissible.
 There is no room to falter, to evolve, to change positions.
-Actions belie professed beliefs, as long as the beliefs in question are socially and politically salient.
-160 characters, a like here, retweet there, are enough to determine one’s personal politics and strength of character.
+Actions belie professed beliefs, as long as said beliefs are socially and politically salient.
+160 characters, a like here, a retweet there, are enough to determine one’s personal politics and strength of character.
 25-year-olds are expected to defend their tweets from when they were 18; 18 year-olds are expected to display the maturity of the ideologues they worship.

 Despite being supporters of free thought, we stifle critical thinking in its tracks by trolling down an opinion or thought that differs or questions our own.
 Trolling online in many instances stems from fear due to a lack of knowledge or social pressures resulting from steering a course against the tide.
 Through our social media feeds, we create self-righteous echo chambers which then compete against each other to establish utmost moral superiority.

-“Some of these observations are not Pakistan-specific, nor are they accurately representative of Pakistani youth as millions lack access to education, the Internet and smartphones.
-However, they speak to the microcosm I belong to and grew up in, which is urban, privileged, and English-speaking.”
+Some of these observations are not Pakistan-specific, nor are they accurately representative of Pakistani youth as millions lack access to education, the Internet, and smartphones.
+However, they speak to the microcosm I belong to and grew up in, which is urban, privileged, and English-speaking.

-Social media, much like our visible leadership and the invisible hand operating it, is driven by a scarce set of rules.
+Social media, much like our current leadership and the invisible hand operating it, is driven by a scarce set of rules.
 Our generation cannot imagine a world without our smartphones, and Uncle Sam watching each move we make on them.
 These realities are ingrained in our DNA.
 As an age-group, it is delusional to assume that technology liberates us from our personal and political shackles.
-Rather, it does exactly the opposite.
+Rather, it does the exact opposite.

-“Glimmers of hope have been consumed by establishment structures which exacerbate our sense of inadequacy in the personal, and make us physically impotent in the political.
+Glimmers of hope have been consumed by establishment structures which exacerbate our sense of inadequacy in the personal, and make us physically impotent in the political.
 Our enemy is stronger than ever and we don’t know how to fight it.